-Non-business income-producing property Land or non-liquid property that provides rental or other income but is not used as a part of a trade or business.
-Examples include: Buildings producing rental income; Land producing rent, mortgages, or land use fees like, timber royalties, mineral rights, or grazing fees.
-Property used to produce goods or services for the customer's household needs Property used to produce food items or for activities that produce food items.
-Examples, include: Property used to grow produce or livestock solely for the customer's home consumption (for example, milk cows, chickens for meat or eggs, a garden plot for vegetables).
-Property used in activities needed to produce food solely for the customer's home consumption (for example, a garden tractor or a boat used for subsistence fishing).
-NOTE This does not include any vehicle that qualifies as an automobile (used primarily for personal transportation).
+on-liquid property that provides rental come but is not used as a part of a usiness.
+Examples include: dings producing rental income; d producing rent, mortgages, or land fees like, timber royalties, mineral s, or grazing fees. ased to produce food items or for hat produce food items.
+Examples, berty used to grow produce or livestock by for the customer's home sumption (for example, milk cows, kens for meat or eggs, a garden plot egetables). berty used in activities needed to uce food solely for the customer's e consumption (for example, a garden or or a boat used for subsistence ng).
+This does not include any vehicle or ng)